graphery/graphane-doc/src/guides/svg/04-Path-element.md

 As in other cases, the attributes `fill` sets the interior color, `stroke` sets its border color and `stroke-width` its border width.

-The path information is described width `d` and a group of special commands describes with a letter and groups of points:
+The path information is described in `d` attribute with special commands describes with a letter and groups of points:

-In SVG source we need to use a string such as:

-`<path d="M10,30A20,20,0,0,1,50,30A20,20,0,0,1,90,30Q90,60,50,90Q10,60,10,30z">`.

-In the SVG Graphane API we can use `.d` with methods like `.d.M()` or `.d.L()` and build the path data step by step with these helpers.
-All these methods return `.d` and as a result, you can chain calls to them.

 ::: code-group